What is a precious metal refinery?

-Settlement: Once the analysis of your materials is ready, the company will notify you of the results and the final price according to the value of the precious metals, usually the value of the day that the lot arrived at the refinery.
-An honest precious metal refinery will provide you with the analytic data of the results, so you can be sure that it was all done correctly.
+Settlement: Once the analysis of your materials is ready, the company will notify you of the results and the final price according to the market value of the precious metals, usually the value of the day that the lot arrived at the refinery.
+An honest precious metal refinery will provide you with the analytic data of the results, so you can be sure that it was all performed correctly.
 At Core Scientific, we offer flexible payment options and can even tailor one for you, providing a quick turnaround.

 What is the best precious metal refinery?